jeremy-habit/Metasya/README.md

-You can get it like follow :
+You can get this manager like following :

 ```php
 $schemataManager = SchemataManager::getInstance();